Rafael Aghayev

 Rafael Mahir Aghayev (Rafael Ağayev; born March 4, 1985) is an Azerbaijani karateka.
 He won the silver medal in the men's kumite 75 kg division at the 2020 Summer Olympics in Tokyo, Japan.
 He is a five-time world champion, and eleven-time European champion in his discipline.
-Aghayev is currently signed by Karate Combat and is the reigning welterweight champion in the promotion with a record of 5-0.
+Aghayev was signed by Karate Combat and was the welterweight champion in the promotion with a record of 5–0.

 Early life

 After graduating from Sumgait city school No. 21 in 2003, Aghayev entered the field of martial arts at the Azerbaijan Sport Academy graduating in 2007 as a specialty trainer-instructor in karate.
 From 2007 to 2008, he served in the Azerbaijani Armed Forces in the Aghjabadi District, before being transferred to the Central Sports Club of the Ministry of Defence due to his status as a promising sportsman.

 Aghayev's father encouraged a love for sports in his three sons, and thus, Aghayev always intended to pursue a career in athletics.
 His oldest brother Ruslan trained in Judo, and his second oldest brother Rustam is a boxer.

 At seven years old, Aghayev became involved in football, and at the same time, began training in karate under the instruction of his first coach, Rafael Mammadov.
 He went on to train for several years.
 Participating in the first national competition, he was noticed and invited to train in one of the famous sports clubs of the Republic, Budokan, under the leadership of Fizuli Musayev.